Times Square Ball: Cleanup

 After the conclusion of the festivities and the dispersal of attendees, cleanup is performed overnight to remove confetti and other debris from Times Square.
-When it is re-opened to the public the following morning, few traces of the previous night's celebration remain: following the 2013–14 drop, the New York City Department of Sanitation estimated that it had cleared over 50 ST of refuse from Times Square in eight hours, using 190 workers from their own crews and the Times Square Alliance.
+When it is re-opened to the public the following morning, few traces of the previous night's celebration remain: following the 2013–14 event, the New York City Department of Sanitation estimated that it had cleared over 50 tons of trash from Times Square in eight hours, using 190 workers from their own crews and the Times Square Alliance.